 - (3) City Planning Commission Review.
 The following Housing Developments must file an application pursuant to the procedures set forth in LAMC Section 13B.2.3 (Class 3 Conditional Use Permit) of Chapter 1A of this Code.
 Notwithstanding the provisions set forth in Sec.
-13B.2.3. of Chapter 1A, the decision of the City Planning Commission shall be final. - (i) Housing Developments that request waivers or modifications reductions of any Development Standards not listed on the Menu of Incentives described in LAMC Section 12.22 A.37(f)(2) Paragraph (f).
-Waivers or modifications reductions of Ddevelopment Sstandards shall be approved by the applicable decision-making authority unless that decision making authority finds that: - a.
+13B.2.3. of Chapter 1A, the decision of the City Planning Commission shall be final. - (i) Housing Developments that request waivers or reductions of any Development Standards not listed on the Menu of Incentives described in LAMC Section 12.22 A.37(f)(2).
+Waivers or reductions of Development Standards shall be approved by the applicable decision-making authority unless that decision making authority finds that: - a.
 The Development Standard associated with a request for waiver(s) or reduction(s) in Development Standards will not have the effect of physically precluding the construction of a development meeting the Eligibility criteria described in Paragraph (c) at the densities or with the concessions or incentives permitted under Paragraph (e); or - b.
-The waivers or reductions of Ddevelopment Sstandards would have a Specific Adverse Impact as defined in paragraph (2) of subdivision (d) of Section 65589.5, upon public health and safety or on a California Register of Historical Resources and for which there is no feasible method to satisfactorily mitigate or avoid the specific, adverse impact without rendering the development unaffordable to low-income and moderate-income households; or - The waivers or reductions of Ddevelopment Sstandards are contrary to state or federal law. - (ii) In addition to the procedures set forth in LAMC Section 13B.2.3 of Chapter 1A of this Code, Housing Developments requesting Density Bonuses that exceed 50% or -88.75%, or 100% dependent on the percentage of Restricted Affordable Units provided shall be subject to the requirements and findings set forth in LAMC 12.24 U.26. - (4) One Hundred Percent Affordable Housing Projects.
+The waivers or reductions of Development Standards would have a Specific Adverse Impact as defined in paragraph (2) of subdivision (d) of Section 65589.5, upon public health and safety or on a California Register of Historical Resources and for which there is no feasible method to satisfactorily mitigate or avoid the specific, adverse impact without rendering the development unaffordable to low-income and moderate-income households; or - c.
+The waivers or reductions of Development Standards are contrary to state or federal law. - (ii) In addition to the procedures set forth in LAMC Section 13B.2.3 of Chapter 1A of this Code, Housing Developments requesting Density Bonuses that exceed 50% or 88.75% dependent on the percentage of Restricted Affordable Units provided shall be subject to the requirements and findings set forth in LAMC 12.24 U.26. - (4) One Hundred Percent Affordable Housing Projects.
 One Hundred Percent Affordable Housing Projects shall be reviewed pursuant to LAMC Section 12.22 A.39.

 (5) Other Discretionary Approvals.
 Applicable procedures set forth in LAMC Section 13A.2.10 (Multiple Approvals) of Chapter 1A of this Code apply for Housing Developments seeking other discretionary approvals in conjunction with an application requested pursuant to the Procedures in Paragraph (d).
-Regardless of any other findings that may be applicable, the decision-maker must approve the requested Base Incentives and Additional Incentives, either on or off the Menu of Incentives described in LAMC Section 12.22 A.37(f)(2) Paragraph (f), requested under this Subdivision unless the decision-maker, based upon substantial evidence, determines that the Housing Development meets one or more of the criteria described in LAMC Section 12.22 A.37(f)(1)(ii). makes either of the findings in Subsection (2) of Paragraph (f) of this subdivision.
+Regardless of any other findings that may be applicable, the decision maker must approve the requested Base Incentives and Additional Incentives, either on or off the Menu of Incentives described in LAMC Section 12.22 A.37(f)(2), requested under this Subdivision unless the decision maker, based upon substantial evidence; determines that the Housing Development meets one or more of the criteria described in LAMC Section 12.22 A.37(f)(1)(ii).

 (e) Base Incentives.
-A Housing Development shall be granted any of the Base Incentives established in this Paragraph Subsection in exchange for the required minimum percentage of Restricted Affordable Units established in Paragraph (c) of this Subdivision.
+A Housing Development shall be granted any of the Base Incentives established in this Paragraph in exchange for the required minimum percentage of Restricted Affordable Units established in Paragraph (c) of this Subdivision.
 Projects that qualify for Base Incentives established in this Paragraph shall also be eligible for Additional Incentives pursuant to Paragraph (f) and Public Benefit Options pursuant to Paragraph (g) of this Subdivision unless otherwise stated.